What is a Short Sale?

 What are the disadvantages of a short sale?

-- A short sale could take longer than a traditional resale because the lender has to approve the sale and the buyer must wait for the lender’s approval.
+- This process could take longer than a traditional resale because the lender has to approve the sale and the buyer must wait for the lender’s approval.

 - The property will be bought on an “as is” basis.